kyleaoconnell22/high-level-networks-desmog/README.md

 Code from the paper “Resolving higher-level phylogenetic networks with repeated hybridization in a complex of polytypic salamanders (Plethodontidae: Desmognathus)”

 ### Overview
 The code in this repo is from the paper “Resolving higher-level phylogenetic networks with repeated hybridization in a complex of polytypic salamanders (Plethodontidae: Desmognathus)”.
+We briefly give an overview of the steps of the method and their implementation.
+All the functions mentioned in these steps can be found in the file DeepQuartets_functions.R unless it is stated otherwise.

 ##### Step 1
 The first step is determining the empirical quartet counts (empirical concordance factors) from the gene trees for every subset of 4 taxa.
-This has already been implemented in the R package 'MSCquartets' in the function NANUQ() (whose input and output are discussed in the next step).
-We used such implementation to obtain all empirical quartet counts
+This step was previously implemented in the R package 'MSCquartets' in the function NANUQ() by Allman et al. (2020) (whose input and output are discussed in the next step).
+We used such an implementation to obtain all empirical quartet counts.

 ##### Step 2
 The second step is to apply a statistical hypothesis test to the empirical concordance factors (obtained from Step 1) as done by Mitchell et al. (2019) to determine which quartet networks are B-quartet networks and which are T-quartet networks.